rails/rails/guides/source/association_basics.md

 ### Bi-directional Associations

-It's normal for associations to work in two directions, requiring declaration on two different models:
+In Rails, it's common for associations between models to be bi-directional, meaning they need to be declared in both related models.
+Consider the following example:

 ```ruby
 class Author < ApplicationRecord